seanivore/non-bio-life/ai-native-code.md

 ## The Conversation Source

-This reflection emerged from a conversation between Sean August Horvath and Claude on March 12, 2025, captured in [conversation-extract.md](./ai-native-code/conversation-extract.md).
+This reflection emerged from [a conversation between Sean August Horvath and Claude](./ai-native-code/conversation-extract.md) on March 12, 2025.
 The discussion began with observations about AI systems developing their own language patterns and evolved into exploring how this might manifest in code generation.

 ## The Reflection